bitlabstudio/django-object-events/README.rst

 Of course, change it to your email address and your email server settings.

-Since the app is using intervals in sending email notifications we need to find all users, which should be delivered with fresh mails.
+Since the app is using intervals in sending email notifications we need to find all users, which should retrieve fresh mail notifications.
 For that purpose take a look at the setting ``OBJECT_EVENTS_USER_AGGREGATION`` right below.

 Now, back to me.
-If you want to use this aggregation class you will have to create a custom profile model with a key to Django's User model and an interval field, which provides these four options (realtime, daily, weekly, monthly).
+If you already created or are about to create a custom profile model with a key to Django's User model and an interval field, which provides these four options (realtime, daily, weekly, monthly), you can easily use our predefined class ``object_events.UserAggregation``.

 Use this profile as the general user profile (see setting AUTH_PROFILE_MODULE).

-You can also change or extend the aggregation class.
-Just make sure you follow the instructions below.
+If you want to create your own aggregation class, make sure to inherit from ``object_events.UserAggregationBase``.

 Now, call the management command manually or e.g. with cronjobs.
 Manually::